-Why is the temperature always shown a little high?
+Why is the displayed temperature always a little high?

-Inside the Heat Guardian are two computers.
-They warm up a little during operation and that heats the inside of the Heat Guardian one or two degrees at room temperature.
+Inside the Heat Guardian is a small computer and two radios.
+They warm up a little during operation and that heats the inside of the V1 Heat Guardian about 3 degrees at room temperature.
 As it gets hotter that effect no longer matters so when you really care about your pets the temperature is extremely accurate.
 At room temperature, a little less so.

 How long does it take for the two units to synchronize?

-If you turn them on at the same time, they will usually synchronize immediately.
+If you turn them on at the same time, they will usually synchronize within 60 seconds.
 If not (or if they lose signal at some time) they can take up to a few minutes to find each other.
 Don't worry - if there is enough signal they will find each other.

 What about an emergency?

 If the remote gets too cold or too hot the unit in-hand immediately plays a warble and the red light starts blinking.
 The warble continues until you click the button.

 What kind of connection do I need?

 The devices are completely self-contained.
 Wi-Fi, Cable, Internet, Cell Service - all not required.
 They do have a range limitation of about 1/2 mile.
 The range is very dependent on metal and concrete walls and large trees.
 It can be as little as about 1 block to as much as miles (in an open field).

 Charge the Heat Guardian by plugging in a micro-USB power cable.
-Make sure the orange light next to the connector comes on.
-The battery lasts for about 30 hours of run time (assuming a stable remote connection).
-So, it will run all weekend on a single charge if you remember to turn it off at night.
+Ensure the orange light next to the connector comes on.
+It will run all weekend on a single charge if you remember to turn it off at night.
 Charge time is about two hours.

 Where should I put the units?